adobe/aio-lib-files/doc/api.md

 <a name="Files+list"></a>

 ### *files.list([filePath]) ⇒ <code>Promise.&lt;Array.&lt;RemoteFileProperties&gt;&gt;</code>*
-Lists files in a remote folder.
+Lists files.
+Depending on the input the behavior is different:
-A folder has trailing '/', otherwise this is a call on a file and will return the file info.
+- If a path has a trailing '/' it is considered as a folder and list returns files recursively contained below that path.
+If the directory is empty, an empty array is returned.
-If the path doesn't exists list returns an empty array.
+- If a path has no trailing '/' it will ALWAYS be considered a file and we will return the file (and its properties) in an array.
+If that file doesn't exist we return an empty array EVEN if listing a folder with the same name would return some files (folders are subpaths, not entities per se).

 **Kind**: instance method of [<code>Files</code>](#Files)
 **Returns**: <code>Promise.&lt;Array.&lt;RemoteFileProperties&gt;&gt;</code> - resolves to array of